slevithan/oniguruma-parser/README.md

 #### Erroring on patterns that trigger Oniguruma bugs

-> This library was originally built as part of [`oniguruma-to-es`](https://github.com/slevithan/oniguruma-to-es), and in that context it made sense to throw an error for regexes that trigger Oniguruma bugs.
-However, as a standalone parser, future updates will follow Oniguruma's intention even if the pattern would encounter bugs when used to search.
+This library currently throws an error for several edge cases that trigger Oniguruma bugs.

 <details>
   <summary>Nested absent functions</summary>